2024-08-05

 An initial list of possible “projects”, may include, but is not limited to the following:

-• Understanding of the SWOT signal with pre-launch simulation of future swath-like observations from model outputs and realistic errors, and post launch calibration/validation of the observations.
+• Understanding of the SWOT signal outputs and realistic errors, and conducting calibration/validation of the observations.

 • High resolution altimetry in rivers to study river dynamics and river discharge.
 The assimilation in hydrodynamic model is recommended.